Larphoid/android-Overscroll-ListView/README.md

 ===========================

 An 'Overscrollable' ListView with 'Bounce' effect for android !

+Usage:
+======
-The bounce effect can be turned off.
+The bounce effect can be turned on / off with listview.setBounce(true / false).

 The animation delay can be set via the delay variable, which is in milliseconds.
 Default = 10.
 The higher the value, the slower the animation.

-Usage:
-======

-The bounce effect can be turned on / off with listview.setBounce(true / false).
 The bounce length can be set with listview.setElasticity(float), see source file for help.

 The break speed can be set with listview.setBreakspeed(float), see source file for help.

 In xml, instead of creating a ListView, create a com.larphoid.overscrollinglistview.OverscrollListview